vassovass/ConvoCraft-AI/Readme.md

   - Leverage one-click prompts for summaries, key points, and sentiment analysis.
   - Write your own custom prompts to tailor the AI's analysis to your needs.
 - **Multi-Format Export**: Export your merged chats and AI analysis as `.txt`, `.html`, `.json`, or `.csv`.
+- **Smart Port Management**: The backend proxy detects if the default port is busy, tells you if another ConvoCraft AI instance is running (with version), and lets you reuse it or auto-select the next free port.
+- **CLI Key Verifier**: Run `npm run verify:key` to generate a haiku with Gemini, confirming your `GEMINI_API_KEY` works end-to-end.
 - **Private and Secure**: All processing happens in your browser.
 Your data is never sent to a third-party server, except for the AI provider you configure.
 - **Open Source**: Licensed under the MIT license, so you can use, modify, and share it freely.